pratalytics/bigquery_googleanalytics/README.md

 We go from knowing nothing about SQL to writing advanced scripts for finding user cohorts and purchase behavior.

+## All exercises
+#### Selecting columns

+You should know- Basic SQL clauses and reading the GA 360 schema

+* Select columns which has visitor ID, the visit number, session ID, session start time and date
+* Select any two columns from the following records - totals, trafficSource, device, geoNetwork.
+Can you select columns from hits.eCommerceAction?
+What error do you get?

+#### Filtering and Ordering

+You should know- Conditional and logical operators, ordering columns and using table suffixes

+* Write a query to get the name of countries that contains "United" in the month of Jan 2017
+* Write a query to get the names of all the cities except for the following - Mumbai, Hong Kong, San Francisco and London for the dates of 15th Sept 2016, 29th Oct 2016 and 7th dec 2016.
+* Write a query where the referral path is not null between the dates may 10th 2017 to may 24th 2017.
+* Write a query to get session ids where the time on site is more than 50 seconds but less than or equal to 500 seconds in the year 2016.
+Sort it in descending order.
+* Write a query where the channel is Social and total hits in a session is greater than 5 or the device is mobile and it is a returning user for the date 19th Feb 2017
+* Write a query where total.visits is greater than 1 across all the tables.
+What is the output and what is the reason for it?

+#### Aggregating and Grouping

+You should know - Aggregation functions like `SUM`, `COUNT`, `DISTINCT` etc and using `GROUP BY`

+* 1. Write a query to find the total users, new users, sessions, pageviews, revenue and transactions for the period of Jan'17 to March'17.
+Are the revenue numbers correct or do we need to treat it further?
+  2. Group the above query by channel groupping, device category and source
+  3. Modify the grouped query to filter for desktop and channel grouping containing either organic search or direct.
+Filter it further to include only those rows that have transactions and new users is greater than 1000.
+Order it by transactions in descending order
+* Write a query to find unique values in the medium column

+#### Conditional Functions

+You should know - `CASE`, `IF`, `IFNULL` etc. How to use these functions with aggregate functions.

+* Write a query to replace `NULL` values in the referral path column
+* Write a query to find total sessions across device category for the year 2017.
+Include a column that replaces the values in the device category column with Computer, Phone and Tab for desktop, mobile and tablet respectively
+* Write a query to get total users, revenue and transactions by channel for the year of 2017.
+Add an additional column which categorises the rows based on the following conditions
+  1. If the users are greater than 58000 and the revenue is greater than 128600 and the transations is greater than 800 then categorise it as 'High Engagemnt - High Revenue'
+  2. After the above condition is met then if only user are greater than 58000 then categorise is as 'High Engagement'
+  3. Similarly if only the revenue is greater than 120000 then categorise it as 'High Revenue'

 ## Exploring the GA 360 sample dataset
 * How many tables are there in the dataset?